plugdata-team/plugdata-team.github.io/docs/Compiled_Mode.md

 <img width="634" alt="Plugdata Compiler C++ Code" src="images/heavy_cpp_menu.png">

 In the C++ Code mode, your plugdata patch isn't actually compiled, instead it is [transpiled/transcompiled](https://en.wikipedia.org/wiki/Source-to-source_compiler) from one coding language (Pd) to another (C/C++).
-The plugdata patch is transpiled a generic C/C++ output and the raw code will need to be adapted for a specific application.
+The plugdata patch is transpiled to a generic C/C++ output and the raw code will need to be adapted for a specific application.
 Read more about the C/C++ API in the [official documentation](https://wasted-audio.github.io/hvcc/docs/05.c.html).

 ## Electro-Smith Daisy